hyperkarmic/obsidian/obsidian-order/OOP/OOP - definition.md

 ***
 “Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code. ...[Therefore,] making it easy to read makes it easier to write.” ([ref.](https://www.goodreads.com/quotes/835238-indeed-the-ratio-of-time-spent-reading-versus-writing-is))

 ***
+## Characteristics of imperative (procedural / OOP) programming

+-   You specify exactly how to do something, not just the desired outcome.
+-   Variables, pointers, and stored procedures are commonplace, and data is often considered mutable variables (changeable)
+-   Inheritance is commonplace and typically used as an example of reusable, clean code that helps future developers
+***
+Object-oriented programming, frequently abbreviated to OOP, is the idea of having objects as a programmer-provided data structure that can be manipulated with functions.
+To create the objects, you need to write classes and frequently a constructor function.
+The keyword class was introduced into JavaScript in ES6 (ECMAScript 2015), previously classes were defined in Javascript by functions.

+## Prototypes and prototypal inheritance

+**Prototypal Inheritance —** yes, that’s how it’s spelled — means that vanilla Javascript has objects without classes.
+This type of inheritance is sometimes called prototype delegation, Behavior Delegation Pattern, or OLOO (Objects Linking to Other Objects).

+-   In JavaScript, it creates a link when we create the object.
+For objects and class inheritance, it does not copy but only links properties and behavior.
+-   Diagramatically, inheritance is flowing up the chain of inheritance because it’s a behavior delegation link, also known as prototype chain.
+***
+Object-oriented programming, frequently abbreviated to OOP, is the idea of having objects as a programmer-provided data structure that can be manipulated with functions.
+To create the objects, you need to write classes and frequently a constructor function.
+The keyword class was introduced into JavaScript in ES6 (ECMAScript 2015), previously classes were defined in Javascript by functions.

+## Prototypes and prototypal inheritance

+**Prototypal Inheritance —** yes, that’s how it’s spelled — means that vanilla Javascript has objects without classes.
+This type of inheritance is sometimes called prototype delegation, Behavior Delegation Pattern, or OLOO (Objects Linking to Other Objects).

+-   In JavaScript, it creates a link when we create the object.
+For objects and class inheritance, it does not copy but only links properties and behavior.
+-   Diagramatically, inheritance is flowing up the chain of inheritance because it’s a behavior delegation link, also known as prototype chain.
+***
+“The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
+You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.” ~ Joe Armstrong
+***

 #OOP #definition